 Reducing negativity is the fastest way to increase your positivity ratio.
 Some negativity keeps us grounded, but we don’t want it locking us into incessant cogitating over problems.
 As Mark Twain once put it, “Drag your thoughts away from your troubles...by the ears, by the heels, or any way you can manage it.”

-Negative emotions tend to overwhelm the rational brain with raw emotional power.
-The tendency is to ride the emotional wave without questioning whether the belief driving the negativity is valid.
-Stress sets off false beliefs constantly that appear to be a threat but aren’t.
+Negative emotions tend to overwhelm the rational brain with raw emotions.
+The tendency is to ride the emotional wave without questioning whether the belief driving it is valid.

-We have to learn how to dispute negativity and stress and not reflexively buy in on autopilot.
-When negative thoughts pop up, dispute them like a good lawyer would.
+We have to learn how to dispute negativity and not reflexively buy in on autopilot.
+When you find yourself clinging to negative thoughts, dispute them like a good lawyer would.
 Are they based on anything valid, or it just "awfulizing"?
 Is the thought useful?
 Accurate?
 Round up the facts and put them to the test.

 When you fail to dispute negative thinking, the false beliefs become entrenched and can lead to days or weeks of ruminating over a setback or comment.
 Rumination is dangerous.
-You go over and over the same story, locking in a false belief as well as negativity, which then dredges up other negative thoughts.
+You go over and over the same story, locking in a false belief, which then dredges up other negative thoughts.